drbean/edit/mari/Essay_Academic_Writing_B-6.md

 and discuss the monthly selection over tea, lunch or dinner, and share their personal stories.
 (Burger, 2015)

-As Jocelyn, the founder of 'the all-Jane-Austen-all-the-time book club' in the book says, 'Real people are really complicated,' the members of her newly founded book club certainly prove this to be true.
-As in Austen novels, the intricate plots slowly reveal private lives of the members.
+As Jocelyn, a founder of the 'all-Jane-Austen-all-the-time' book club in the book says, 'Real people are really complicated.'
+The members of the newly founded book club certainly prove this to be true.
+As in Austen's novels, the intricate plot slowly reveals the private lives of the members.

 Chapter 2 Why Austen?